liuzhuan/vue/.github/CONTRIBUTING.md

 - **`scripts`**: contains build-related scripts and configuration files.
 In most cases you don't need to touch them.
 However, it would be helpful to familiarize yourself with the following files:

-  - `scripts/alias.js`: module import aliases used across all source code and tests.
+  - `scripts/alias.js`: module import aliases used across all source code and tests. 用于导入的别名

   - `scripts/config.js`: contains the build configurations for all files found in `dist/`.
-Check this file if you want to find out the entry source file for a dist file.
+Check this file if you want to find out the entry source file for a dist file. 包含所有编译选项，可以从中找到入口文件

 - **`dist`**: contains built files for distribution.
 Note this directory is only updated when a release happens; they do not reflect the latest changes in development branches.